Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Introduction

+{Throughout, we measure computational cost primarily in terms of matrix--vector products (MVPs) with the kernel matrix, since MVPs dominate wall-clock time in large-scale GP training.
+Each Krylov iteration typically requires one MVP and one application of the preconditioner.
+Thus a deterministic $m$-step truncated method costs $\approx m$ MVPs.
+We use this MVP accounting to compare methods under matched computational budgets.}

 The main contribution of this paper is a unified theoretical framework for TSS Krylov estimators, accompanied by a rigorous analysis of their bias, variance, and concentration properties.
-We show that randomized truncation within Krylov iterations yields mean-equivalent estimates to deterministic truncation and derive explicit variance bounds that capture their dependence on the matrix condition number, sampling distribution, and truncation window.
+We show that randomized truncation of Krylov iterations yields mean-equivalent estimates to deterministic truncation.
+Furthermore, we derive explicit variance bounds in terms of the matrix condition number, sampling distribution, and truncation window.
 Two concrete variants are introduced: TSS--Solve for linear system solutions and TSS--LogQF for log-determinant estimation.
-The analysis provides a clear spectral interpretation linking preconditioning to both variance reduction and numerical stability, and identifies a $\Gamma$-optimal sampling distribution that minimizes the variance bound as a function of the condition number.
+The analysis provides a clear spectral interpretation linking preconditioning to both variance reduction and numerical stability, and identifies a specific sampling distribution that minimizes the variance bound as a function of the condition number.
 Together, these results establish a principled foundation for variance-controlled stochastic estimation in large-scale optimization.

 This manuscript is organized as follows.
 Section~\ref{sec: related works} reviews relevant background on conjugate gradient methods, preconditioning strategies for stochastic trace estimation, and unbiased Krylov estimators.
 Section~\ref{sec:tss} introduces the TSS estimators and establishes variance and concentration bounds.
 Section~\ref{subsec:stable-precond-lanczos} describes a robust and efficient implementation of TSS estimators using a unified preconditioned Lanczos framework.
 Section~\ref{sec: numerical experiments} presents numerical results on both synthetic problems and real-world applications, demonstrating the effectiveness of the proposed estimators.
 Finally, Section~\ref{sec: conclusion} concludes the paper with a summary of findings and future directions.